nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 *   The given version 1 into the fragment item is important because before Nuxeo Runtime 5.4.2, the bundle dependency management was managed into the MANIFEST.MF.
 You have from 5.4.2 version of Nuxeo Runtime new items (require, required-by)
 *   If you want your bundle deployed after all other bundles/contributions, you can add a <require>all</require>
-*   If you have this message "_Please update the deployment-fragment.xml in myBundle.jar&nbsp;to use new dependency management_", this is because you didn't specify the fragment version (and maybe let dependency informations into the manifest file.
+*   If you have this message "_Please update the deployment-fragment.xml in myBundle.jar to use new dependency management_", this is because you didn't specify the fragment version (and maybe let dependency informations into the manifest file.
 *   the deployment-fragment.xml file is not required since 5.4.2 if you have no dependency information to transmit to the runtime or pre-deployment actions to execute.

 ### Create a "MANIFEST.MF" file

-As Nuxeo add-ons are OSGi modules, you need to create a "MANIFEST.MF" file in the "/src/main/resources/META-INF" folder.&nbsp;
+As Nuxeo add-ons are OSGi modules, you need to create a "MANIFEST.MF" file in the "/src/main/resources/META-INF" folder.

 Here are the minimal properties the "MANIFEST.MF" file must hold: